 Since the benefits of moving here far outweigh any negatives, let’s begin with the fun stuff!
 Not only does Florida have a vast array of climates to take advantage of, but the culture is such that almost no city is alike, and you will always discover something new and exciting.

-Let’s get the most apparent advantage out of the way first… it’s home to a vast variety of world-class beaches perfect for lounging around or participating in a spot of watersports.
+Now let’s get to one of the most apparent advantages of Florida… it’s home to a vast variety of world-class beaches perfect for lounging around or participating in a spot of watersports.
 Moreover, the beach settings change depending on where you choose to go.

 When you look at houses for sale Panama City FL, you will see that the beaches take on more of a lagoon-type setting than those down south.
 Nonetheless, there is no such thing as a bad beach in the state, and it’s almost as if it has been specially designed, and you would expect nothing less for a state that is essentially an enormous peninsula!